drivendataorg/n-plus-one-fish/README.md

 ## What's in this Repository
 This repository contains code from the winning competitors in the [N+1 Fish, N+2 Fish](https://www.drivendata.org/competitions/48/identify-fish-challenge/) DrivenData challenge.

+#### Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).

 ## Winning Submissions

 | Place | Team or User | Public Score | Private Score | Summary of Model |